etoMvom/masterThesis/README.md

 - The GRU + Bahdanau attention architecture effectively captures nuances and dependencies in biomedical texts.
 - PubMedBERT and BioBert consistently outperform static embeddings like GloVe in biomedical contexts.
 - Addressing class imbalance is crucial in both binary and multiclass settings.
-- Few-shot learning remains a promising future direction to improve classification for rare diseases.
+- Few-shot learning applied to top-performing models demonstrates strong potential for classifying rare diseases, even with limited labeled data.